Battle of Nawazuri

 Outcome: A misguided invasion by the combined forces of the Satake and the Iwaki led to an initial defeat at the hands of the Shimotsuke-Utsunomiya forces in Jōhōji-Nawazuri, followed by successive losses in three further locations during their retreat to Hitachi Province

-The Battle of Nawazuri occurred in the sixth month of Eishō 13 (1516) in Jōhōji-Nawazuri in the Ue-Nasu domain of Shimotsuke Province.
+The Battle of Nawazuri occurred in the sixth month of Eishō 13 (1516) in Jōhōji-Nawazuri of Shimotsuke Province – an area controlled by the Upper Nasu family.
 This is also known as the Battle of Ogawa-Nawazuri and marked the second chapter of an ongoing conflict between the Shimotsuke-Utsunomiya against the combined forces of the Satake and the Iwaki from neighboring Hitachi Province.
 Internal discord in the family of the Koga kubō known as the Eishō Conflict served as the catalyst for the Battle of Takebayashi in 1514 as well as this Battle of Nawazuri in the sixth month of 1516.
 The Battle of Nawazuri reflected a broader struggle between Utsunomiya Shigetsuna (sengoku daimyō of Shimotsuke) and Satake Yoshikiyo (sengoku daimyō of Hitachi Province) to establish a hegemony over northern Kantō.
 The Satake and the Iwaki incurred major losses as a result of this battle.

 In 1514, combined forces led by Utsunomiya Shigetsuna and Yūki Masatomo prevailed against the combined forces of Satake Yoshikiyo and Iwaki Yoshitaka (sengoku daimyō from Mutsu Province) at the Battle of Takebayashi.
 After this battle, Shigetsuna successfully lured Nasu Sukefusa to the side of Ashikaga Takamoto and forged an alliance, providing Shigetsuna an advantage in the ensuing Battle of Nawazuri.
 Although Takamoto was the eldest son of Ashikaga Masauji (the second Koga kubō), he had been in conflict with his father since 1506, and later dispossessed Masauji of his role to become the third Koga kubō.